Acceptance test-driven development: Creation

 Acceptance tests are created when the requirements are analyzed and prior to coding.
 They can be developed collaboratively by requirement requester (product owner, business analyst, customer representative, etc.), developer, and tester.
 Developers implement the system using the acceptance tests.
 Failing tests provide quick feedback that the requirements are not being met.
 The tests are specified in business domain terms.
 The terms then form a ubiquitous language that is shared between the customers, developers, and testers.
 Tests and requirements are interrelated.
 A requirement that lacks a test may not be implemented properly.
 A test that does not refer to a requirement is an unneeded test.
 An acceptance test that is developed after implementation begins represents a new requirement.

 Testing strategy

 Acceptance tests are a part of an overall testing strategy.
-They are the customer tests that demonstrate the business intent of a system.
-Component tests are technical acceptance tests developed by an architect that specify the behavior of large modules.
-Unit tests are created by the developer to drive easy-to-maintain code.
-They are often derived from acceptance tests and unit tests.
-Cross-functional testing includes usability testing, exploratory testing, and property testing (scaling and security).
+They are the customer/user oriented tests that demonstrate the business intent of a system.
+Depending on your test strategy, you may use them in combination with other test types, e.g. lower level Unit tests, Cross-functional testing including usability testing, exploratory testing, and property testing (scaling and security).